sibgatullah-s/Projects/README.md

 5. Browser Extensions

-6. Group Texting App
+6. App to help with studying?
-    - Using SMS (phone numbers)
+	- Choose study times (sessions)
+	- Reminds user during sessions when user is on device